 Spend some time finding the style that resonates with your audience and aligns with the personality of your brand.

-Once you have it figured out, ensure that it’s replicated across your channels by spelling it out in your brand style guide!
+Once you have it figured out, ensure that it’s replicated across your channels by spelling it out through your brand guidelines in your style guide!

 Shopify has gone above and beyond in defining their voice–including a ton of do’s and don’ts for grammar, punctuation, spelling, vocabulary, naming and tone.
 By giving tons of examples they make it impossible to go awry with messaging.